simpledotorg/simple-android/README.md

 ## Build and deploy Simple Server

-Simple Server is in a separate repository, and you should follow the [instructions there](https://github.com/simpledotorg/simple-server/blob/master/README.md).
+Simple Server is in a separate repository and you should follow the [instructions there](https://github.com/simpledotorg/simple-server/blob/master/README.md).